hharnisc/hharnisc.github.io/_drafts/questions-when-starting-at-a-startup.md

 13. Who has invested in the company?
 14. In the last year has the company failed to make payroll?

 # Board

+Just like the investors, the board can have a huge impact on the direction of the company.
+Determining if the board is healthy for the company is difficult because it is highly subjective.
+Basically it comes down the deeply unsatisfying _it depends_.

+When looking at the board you're looking for an imbalance in power.
+If an individual or closely connected group on the board can lock or overturn a decision themselves there is a higher chance that the board is unhealthy.
+A board with concentrated power is almost the same as an individual making all the decisions.
+Concentrated power is not objectively bad, especially if you know the people with control well and trust that they will do the right thing.

+15. Who is on the board of directors?
+16. How many seats do they have?

 # Responsibilities